- Food and Agriculture

 There are over 12,000 radio stations in the United States and over 40,000 stations worldwide broadcasting music, news, talk shows, political commentary and more to people around the globe.
 The importance given to radio transmissions has diminished somewhat but the fact is that radio relays information faster and to more people than any other communications medium.

 Begin planning early for a summer internship.
 Newspapers tend to have earlier application deadlines; it is not unusual to see deadlines in November and December for competitive summer positions.
 Magazine deadlines vary widely, though the majority fall between January and March.
 Keep in mind that you do not have to intern at a prestigious newspaper or magazine to gain valuable experience; often times the experience you have at a smaller hometown paper may be more comprehensive, and you may end up with more clips and experience at the end of the summer than if you had interned at a prestigious publication.
+For magazines, think of topic areas that interest you; the odds of there being publications on those topics are high.
+Start by searching for opportunities at publications that genuinely interest you.

 If your goal is to be the person reporting the news on-air, whether in front of the camera or in front of the microphone, strengthening your written and verbal communication skills is essential.
 In addition to accumulating audio or video clips and getting experience researching and writing articles you need to gain exposure to the television and radio industries.
 Practical experience gained through internships and extracurricular activities is vital.